pascalr/jome/editor/README.md

 Node: A building block.
 An instance of a component.
 Component: A kind of node.
 Field, Calc, ...

+## WIP: Primitive vs Component

+Est-ce que ça fait du sens de faire une distinction?

+La différence c'est qu'un component c'est un Web Component. jome-...

+JomeComponent extends HTMLElement

+Sinon j'aimerais garder la même même structure pour les attributs

+A primitive is a regular html tag.
+It can be anything. < foo > < / foo >

+It is any html tag under a component that is not itself a component.

+You can register primitives to the app to let it know that it is possible to create them.

+Or you must register them so they are allowed in the schema?

+What would be a world for Primitive AND Component?
+Tag?

 ## See also

 - [The language documentation](REFERENCE.md)